September 2021: School of Biochemistry and Immunology awarded Athena SWAN Bronze Award

 What are we doing right now?

-SOBI are currently applying for a Bronze award.
-The application is due at the end of June 2021 with an internal deadline of end April 2021.
-As part of this, we have already carried out surveys and focus group discussions.
+SOBI has recently been awarded a Bronze star.
+As part of this, we have identified ways in which we can improve gender equality in the School.
+Further information will be available on the website.
 If you have any queries on the process or would like to become more actively involved please E-mail either Darren (email@example.com) or Nóirín (firstname.lastname@example.org).

 What can you do?